sakulstra/node-mailchimp/README.md

+# Differences to the mailchimp-api-v3 package
+- no dependency on bluebird which makes node 8 the lowest compatible engine
+- node-fetch instead of request
+- for now, *no batcing support*
+- jest instead of mocha

+# Planned
+- drop lodash

 # node-mailchimp

 Mailchimp api wrapper for v3 of the mailchimp api, with batch handling.
 Supports both promise and callback handling.